Operation Kikusui I: Aftermath

 Kikusui I was the last major Japanese naval operation of the war, and the remaining Japanese warships had little involvement in combat operations for the rest of the conflict.
 Suzutsuki was never repaired.
 Fuyutsuki was repaired but hit a U.S. air-dropped mine at Moji, Japan, on 20 August 1945, and was not subsequently repaired.
 Yukikaze survived the war almost undamaged.
 Hatsushimo hit a U.S. air-dropped mine on 30 July 1945, near Maizuru, Japan, and was the 129th, and last, Japanese destroyer sunk in the war.

 Okinawa was declared secure by Allied forces on 21 June 1945, after an intense and costly battle.
 Japan surrendered on 15 August 1945 after the atomic bombings of Hiroshima and Nagasaki and the USSR launching an invasion of northern China and Korea.
 The apparent willingness of Japan to sacrifice so many of its people using suicidal tactics such as Operation Ten-Go and in the Battle of Okinawa was reportedly a factor in the American decision to employ atomic weapons against Japan.
 Maryland was repaired and upgraded following the kamikaze attacks from Operation Ten-Go, although the war ended right after she returned to service.

 Yamato remains fairly prominent in modern Japanese culture, where she is often portrayed as a symbol of Japanese nationalism.
 The academic Robert Farley has written that popular depictions of the battleship portray her destruction as a "heroic, but also pointless and futile, sacrifice".
-One of the reasons the event may have such significance in Japanese culture is that the word Yamato was often used as a poetic name for Japan.
+One of the reasons the event may have such significance in Japanese culture is that the word Yamato is often used as a poetic name for Japan.
 Thus, the end of the battleship Yamato could serve as a metaphor for the end of the Japanese empire, amidst her allegorical greatest might.